influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withUid(uid)
 ```

-UID is the unique in time and space value for this object.
-It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.

-Populated by the system.
+"UID is the unique in time and space value for this object.
+It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.\n\nPopulated by the system.
 Read-only.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+More info: http://kubernetes.io/docs/user-guide/identifiers#uids"

 ## obj spec

-Specification of the desired behavior of the Alertmanager cluster.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status
+"Specification of the desired behavior of the Alertmanager cluster.
+More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status"

 ### fn spec.withAdditionalPeers